Omar073/published_anrdoid_code/README.md

-# Touchpad Visualization Debugging TOol
+# Touchpad Visualization Debugging Tool

 The Touchpad Visualizer Window is a developer option introduced in the Android Operating System to provide real-time visualization for debugging touchpad interactions.
 Enabled via developer settings, it helps developers test and refine touchpad functionality on Android devices with interactive, on-screen feedback.